ZocoLini/compositor/PROCESS_AND_CHOICES.md

 ## Testing

-As the last step, while testing creating windows and moving them between workspaces, I noticed that, when moving to a workspace where there is a gnome-calculator window, the focus was being moved to a window in the previous workspace, which was not the expected behavior.
+As the last step, while testing the creation of windows and moving them between workspaces, I noticed that, when moving to a workspace where there is a gnome-calculator window, the focus was being moved to a window in the previous workspace, which was not the expected behavior.

 My first thought was to change the focus to the first window when the method 'update_windows' was called but it did not work as expected.
 The compositor started crashing on startup.
 The error was the following:

 ```bash
 Mir fatal error: advise_focus_gained: window was not found in the list!!!
 ```

-Decided to override the method 'advise_focus_gained' and it started working as expected.
-To see what was going on, I decided to read the source code and understand what was MinimalWindowManager doing.
-At this point, I started thinking that using MinimalWindowManager instead of WindowManagerPolicy wasn't the best approach, but, at the same time, I wanted the functionality already implemented in MinimalWindowManager.
+I decided to override the method 'advise_focus_gained' and it started working as expected.
+To see what was going on, I decided to read the source code and understand what MinimalWindowManager was doing.
+At this point, I started thinking that using MinimalWindowManager instead of WindowManagerPolicy might not be the best approach, but, at the same time, I wanted the functionality already implemented in
+MinimalWindowManager.

-Diving into the source code, I found that 'ApplicationSelector::advise_focus_gained' was raising a fatal error because, the window I was trying to focus was not found in a list called 'focus_list'.
+Diving into the source code, I found that 'ApplicationSelector::advise_focus_gained' was raising a fatal error because the window I was trying to focus was not found in a list called 'focus_list'.
 Elements were being added to the list when 'ApplicationSelector::advise_new_window' was being called.
 MinimalWindowManager calls 'ApplicationSelector::advise_new_window' when
 'MinimalWindowManager::advise_new_window' gets called so maybe I wasn't calling 'MinimalWindowManager::advise_new_window' after overriding the method.
-Went to my code and found that I was calling it but after the focus request.
+I went to my code and found that I was calling it, but after the focus request.

 ```cpp
 void TiledWindowManager::advise_new_window(WindowInfo const& window_info)